WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 > I used GREIT methods on my CAENR project, which result was better than FER method and comfortable to use.

-## Tips for Making New Thorax Shape in EIDORS
+## Tips for making new thorax shape in EIDORS

 1. Find appropriate axial lung CT image.
 2. Load image with x-axis as linspace(-1, 1, num of width pixel) and y-axsis as linspace(reduced/increased ratio, reduced/increased ratio, num of height pixel).